Modeling Emotions and Ethics with Large Language Models

 Romeo responds to Juliet's musings by rejecting his name if it means they can be together, and they begin to plan their secret marriage.
 This scene is pivotal in the play, setting the stage for the subsequent events that unfold, driven by their passion and the social constraints that surround them.

-The six versions of rewrites by Gemini are presented in Appendix A. In the following, Gemini summarizes the linguistic features it used, including diction, imagery, figurative language, sentence structure, body language, and tone, to depict various emotion levels.
+The six versions of rewrites by Gemini are presented in the extended version \cite{chang2024integrating}.
+In the following, we summarize the linguistic features Gemini used, including diction, imagery, figurative language, sentence structure, implied body language, and overall tone, to depict two selected emotions: disgust and admiration.